yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-installation.md

 To test your installation, run the command [yalmiptest](/command/yalmiptest).
 For further examples and tests, run code from this manual!

-If things fail or you suspect there is some problem, solve a trivial problem and see what happens.
+If things fail or you suspect there is some problem, solve a trivial problem with debug turned on and see what happens.

 ````matlab
 % Does YALMIP work at all?
 If not, we might not even be able to create a variable